Scooletz/blog.scooletz.com-posts/2020-09-28-efficient-and-simple-email-marketing.md

 whitebackgroundimage: true
 ---

-How complex can it be to sent a few emails during one week when selling your online product?
+How about sending a few emails during one week when selling your online product?
+How complex can it be?
 How to make it in an efficient way that will work?
 How to provide an option for staying with you for a bit more for all the receivers, that might be not interested in this specific offer at this specific time?
 In this post I'll show you some of approaches that I use.
 The post is based on [ConvertKit](https://scooletz.com/links/convertkit), the tool that I encourage you to try out if you don't have your favorite mailing tool yet.

 ### Too many emails, unsubscribe me please for some time